Autodesk Course Index

 • Creating models and configuring GIS data

-• Analyzing the 3D Model to determine best site location
+• Analyzing the 3D Model to determine the best site location

 • Creating and analyzing Roads and Bridges